 The darkness of a future without a peace deal for Israel and for the region cannot be overstated.
 What sort of state will Israel be if a Jewish minority governs a land whose majority is non-Jewish?
 To maintain the state’s Jewish character will mean denying fundamental democratic rights to millions.

 President-elect Barack Obama’s stunning victory provides us with a once-in-a-generation opportunity to truly advance the cause of a negotiated peace settlement to the Israeli-Palestinian and Arab-Israeli conflicts.
 We must seize the moment.

-Working together with friends in the pro-Israel, pro-peace community – like Americans for Peace Now, Brit Tzedek v’Shalom, Israel Policy Forum, and others – we will encourage the incoming Administration to live up to its campaign promises and we’ll help to create the political will to support the President-elect in those efforts.
+Working together with friends in the pro-Israel, pro-peace, pro-democracy community – like Americans for Peace Now, Brit Tzedek v’Shalom, Israel Policy Forum, and others – we will encourage the incoming Administration to live up to its campaign promises and we’ll help to create the political will to support the President-elect in those efforts.

 We’ll be in touch soon with new ways that you can join us in our efforts.
 In January, we’ll ask you to encourage your Member of Congress to sign a letter to the President-elect urging the incoming Administration to help resolve the Israeli-Palestinian and Arab-Israeli conflicts peacefully and diplomatically and to engage diplomatically with Iran.

 Together, we can make 2009 a year when we finally make forward progress toward bringing real peace and security to Israel, the Palestinians, and the whole Middle East.